KakarlaRakeshNaidu/nutritrack/README.md

 - Explicit ordinary meal persistence only after review, with failed-save draft retention, duplicate-submit protection, history navigation, and report updates.
-- Strict meal-basics estimation request/provider/result schemas using one Gemini text request with no image fabrication, tools, fallback, or retry.
+- Strict meal-basics estimation request/provider/result schemas using one Gemini text request with no image fabrication, external tools, or automatic retry.
 - Explicit Estimate/Re-estimate and Cancel controls in the shared meal form, editable null/zero-preserving prefill, clarification/assumption display, stale-response and pending-edit protection, changed-basis review, and no